jaym/vagrant-vboxnow/README.md

 # vagrant-vboxnow
-A [Vagrant](http://www.vagrantup.com/) to speed up creation of VirtualBox VMs.
+A [Vagrant](http://www.vagrantup.com/) plugin to speed up creation of VirtualBox VMs.

 ## How
 This plugin can speed up VM creation by not doing a full import each time.
 The vmdk